agh4m/PI-signing-cli/README.md

 BASIC_AUTH_USER=<username>
 BASIC_AUTH_PASS=<password>
 APPLICATION_ID=<application_id>
+CONTRACT_ADDRESS=<contract_address>
+NODE_URL=<node_url for the eth node where the contract is>
+PRIVATE_KEY=<private_key for the wallet>
+WALLET_ADDRESS=<the wallet addresss>
 ```

 The `RELEASE_MODE` variable is used to determine if a signature is produced or not.
 If set to `production`, the documents are signed, however, if set to `development`, the signing step is skipped.

 `BASIC_AUTH_USER`, `BASIC_AUTH_PASS` and `APPLICATION_ID` are used to authenticate with the CMD server.

+The last four variables are used to connect with the blockchain to save the hash of the manifest, providing the proof of the documents existing.

+An abi.json file is also required as it describes the contract.
+This file should be placed on the same folder as the .env.

 ### Building